 New: ventral vagus

-The ventral (“front”) vagal nerves start at the front of the brain stem.
+The ventral (“front”) vagal nerve fibers start at the front of the brain stem.
 They are myelinated (“sheathed”) and thus send fast, precise signals.
 All mammals have this system, which evolved to help mammals get the dependable high oxygen levels we need, as well as conserve energy when we are at rest.

 Vagal brake on heart rate

-The ventral vagus helps initiate each inhalation (in-breath).
+The ventral vagus fibers help initiate each inhalation (in-breath).
 Exhalations (out-breaths) happen on their own as the diaphragm relaxes.
 During the inhalation signal, the vagal brake signal to the heart is interrupted, and the heart speeds up a little bit.
 This difference in heart rate between inhalation and exhalation is known as Respiratory Sinus Arrhythmia1, or RSA.
 It is used in medical experiments to measure the strength of the ventral vagal signal non-invasively, mostly in children where RSA is more pronounced.